qLibc

 bool qqueue_debug ( qqueue_t * queue,

-FILE * out
+FILE * out )

-qqueue->debug(): Print out stored elements for debugging purpose.
+qqueue->debug(): Prints stored elements for debugging purposes.

 Parameters